rmrgn-04/AC-to-DC-Converter-Project/README.md

 ## Introduction

 This mini-project was undertaken to strengthen my understanding of electrical Simscape and circuit theory by analyzing circuit components and their interactions.
-The focus was on combined circuits and practicing concepts introduced in the Circuit Simulation Onramp, ultimately aiming to achieve AC-to-DC signal conversion.
+The focus was on combined basic circuits and practicing basic concepts introduced in the Circuit Simulation Onramp, ultimately aiming to achieve AC-to-DC signal conversion.

 ## Purpose
 The aim is to achieve ~=10 V DC with minimized ripple for stable supply applications.